Juan Tupac uses an animal-hair brush to paint ceramic beads.

 Join us on Facebook for an interactive discussion of Peruvian beads and the ways that they can be used.

-Because they are handmade, there are slight variations in the sizes of the beads.
-In general they are about 20 mm tall and 8 mm in diameter, with 4 mm holes.
+Because they are handmade, there are variations in the painting and the size and position of the holes.
+They are about 22 mm tall, 15 mm across front, 18 mm front to back, with 2 mm vertical holes.

 E-mail a friend